DUNE-DAQ/daq-buildtools/docs/README.md

 ```sh
 dbt-setup-release <release> # dunedaq-v3.2.2 is the latest frozen release as of Feb-10-2023
 ```

-Instead of a frozen release you can also set up nightly releases, candidate releases or test releases using the same arguments as are described later for `dbt-create`; e.g. if you want to set up candidate release `rc-v3.2.1-2` you can do:
+Please note that in general, frozen releases (especially patch frozen releases) are intended for this scenario, and _not_ for development.
+However, instead of a frozen release you can also set up nightly releases or candidate releases using the same arguments as are described later for `dbt-create`; e.g. if you want to set up candidate release `rc-v3.2.1-2` you can do:
 ```
 dbt-setup-release -b candidate rc-v3.2.1-2
 ```